AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

 <p align = center>
   <img src="https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/Graphs/6-14-2018.png">
 </p>

 Figure 5.
 Effluent turbidity vs. Time with a 3 mm/s Upflow Velocity using Tank B

 [Table of Contents](#table-of-contents)

 #### Experiment 3
-**Description**: The next set of experiments were done at a slower upflow velocity in order to simulate and confirm system success observed at AguaClara treatment plants.
-This experiment tested a 1 mm/s upflow velocity using tank B. For the first 30 minutes, there was an input of excess coagulant because the coagulant pump speed was not reduced from 20 RPM to 6.7 RPM to reflect this lower upflow velocity.
+**Description**: The next two experiments were run at a slower upflow velocity with Tank B in order to simulate successful particle removal in AguaClara treatment plants.
+This experiment tested a 1 mm/s upflow velocity.
+For the first 30 minutes, there was an input of excess coagulant because the coagulant pump speed was not reduced from 20 RPM to 6.7 RPM to accommodate this lower upflow velocity.

-**Results**: The initial effluent turbidity began at 4.6 NTU and increased throughout the duration of the experiment quite rapidly.
-By the end of 20 hours, the effluent turbidity was higher than influent turbidity at 135 NTU, making this a failure.
-It was hypothesized that the influx of large amounts of coagulant at the beginning of the experiment caused coagulant to stick to the walls, causing higher shear and decreased diameter.
-Coagulant particles may be colliding with other coagulant particles instead of clay particles, which only form small flocs.
-These small particles are more difficult to capture and thus travel upwards to the tube settler and out in the effluent tube.
+**Results**: The initial effluent turbidity began at 4.6 NTU and rapidly increased throughout experiment.
+By the end of 20 hours, the effluent turbidity spiked higher than the influent turbidity -- 135 NTU compared to 100 NTU -- making this a failure.
+It was hypothesized that the excess coagulant at the beginning of the experiment stuck to the walls of the tubing, creating higher shear and decreased diameter.
+Coagulant particles may have collided with other coagulant particles instead of clay particles, leading to smaller flocs that are more difficult to capture in the tube settler.

 <p align = center>
   <img src="https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/Graphs/6-25-2018.png">
 </p>

 Figure 6.
 Effluent turbidity vs. Time with a 1 mm/s Upflow Velocity using Tank B with Initial Excess Coagulant

 [Table of Contents](#table-of-contents)